Skip to main contentScroll Top

 Wat Phummarin Kudi Thong

-History would later prove that indeed, his daughter, Ammarinthramat, will marry a certain influential general, Thong Plan, later known as Rama I (even if it will not be elevated to the rank of pure that under the reign of his son Rama II, having been on bad terms with Rama I following a story of jealousy…).
+History would later prove that indeed, his daughter, Ammarinthramat, would marry a certain influential general, Thong Duang, who later became Rama I (although she would not be elevated to the rank of queen until the reign of his son Rama II, having been on bad terms with Rama I following a story of jealousy…).

 The loop around Amphawa

-long canal houses amphawa floating market - thailandamphawa boat tourThis last part is the most interesting in my opinion.
-Although the shortest with only 4 km, this passage is more narrow, we therefore better appreciate the observation of the vegetation and the life of the locals.
-Depending on the season, you can see children swimming, people leaning on restaurant terraces and small resort which mark this part of the journey.
+long canal houses amphawa floating market - thailandamphawa boat tourThis last section is the most interesting in my opinion.
+Although the shortest at only 4 km, this stretch is narrower, allowing for a better appreciation of the vegetation and local life.
+Depending on the season, you might see children swimming, people leaning on the terraces of the restaurants and small resorts that line this part of the route.

 In addition, you will pass through the market and have a view of the bustling quays from the canal.

-The Mae River Klong being quite wide, this part of the loop is less gripping, even if the effect of being surrounded by these coconut trees on both sides and from time to time, seeing a pretty temple emerge to complete the picture, it remains a pleasant walk, we then gently let ourselves go rock by the purr of the engine (loud if you are behind).
+As the Mae Klong River is quite wide, this part of the loop is less captivating, although the effect of being surrounded by these coconut trees on both sides and occasionally seeing a pretty temple appear, completing the picture, makes it still a pleasant ride, you let yourself be gently lulled by the purr of the engine (noisy if you are behind).

 Allow an hour for this 12 km long tail ride